 We work to minimise the impact of the mineral and non-mineral waste our activities produce.
 We focus on the need to store waste safely, particularly mineral waste and tailings.

 A potential risk associated with waste rock dumps and tailings storage is acid rock drainage (ARD).
 While not present in every rock type, ARD can occur from the exposure of certain types of rock, particularly those containing sulphide, to oxygen and water leading to the formation of atmospheric sulphuric acid.
 This has the potential to leach heavy metals (such as lead, zinc and cadmium) from the ore in the waste rock.
-Geochemical assessments are conducted on our waste rock to inform proper design of our storage facilities to minimise long-term potential impacts.
+Geochemical assessments are conducted on our waste rock to inform the design of our storage facilities as we seek to minimise long-term potential impacts.
 We also conduct routine monitoring.

 - segregating non-acid generating and potentially acid generating rock types;